GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 Follow the instructions below to quickly deploy a single-node Gluu Server demo using Docker.

 !!!
 Note
-    "Test drive" is perfect for testing the Gluu Server, but **not** suitable for production deployments.
+    "Test drive" is perfect for *testing* the Gluu Server.
 For production deployments, follow instructions for your [OS of choice](./index.md#supported-operating-systems), e.g. [Docker](./install-docker.md).

 ## Requirements: